You can find here provincial and territorial questions and answers specifically related to your selected province or territory.

 You might be eligible for financial assistance even if you just arrived and have no income in Canada.

 Ukrainians arriving in Canada through the Canada-Ukraine Authorization for Emergency Travel (CUAET) pathway are eligible for a one time payment from the Canadian government.
 The financial assistance is a direct deposit, one-time, non-taxable benefit payment of $3,000 per adult and $1,500 per child (age 17 and under).
 It is to help you take care of your basic needs while you settle in Canada.

-Ukrainians and their family that are in Canada and hold a valid work permit, study permit, temporary resident permit or visitor record to Canada with the CUAET disgnation will be eligible.
+Ukrainians and their family who are in Canada and hold a valid work permit, study permit, temporary resident permit or visitor record to Canada with the CUAET designation will be eligible.
 You can submit your application through the Employment and Social Development Canada (ESDC) online portal

 You may be eligible for short term financial support if you are in a crisis or an emergency and don’t have enough money for things like food and housing.